Gold Gulch

-Gold Gulch was the largest funfair concession built for visitors at the California Pacific International Exposition, a World's Fair that was open from 1935 to 1936, in San Diego, Southern California, United States.
-Gold Gulch was a section celebrating the California Gold Rush and the American Old West.
+Gold Gulch was the largest concession stand built for visitors at the California Pacific International Exposition, a world's fair open from 1935 to 1936 in San Diego, California.
+Gold Gulch was a section celebrating the California gold rush and the American frontier.

 Description

-Gold Gulch, located within the World's Fairgrounds in Balboa Park, was a 21 acre Old West mining town-ghost town re-creation for fairgoers to experience the atmosphere of a mining boomtown.
+Gold Gulch, located within the World's Fairgrounds in Balboa Park, was a 21 acre Old West mining town and ghost town re-creation for fairgoers to experience the atmosphere of a mining boomtown.
 Gold Gulch was described in the Exposition Guide Book as "a moviefied" version of riproaring '49 days.